History of Holkham

 The second Earl of Leicester (1822-1909)

 The second Earl, also named Thomas William Coke, was the eldest son of Coke of Norfolk’s late second marriage, so was only 20 when he inherited Holkham in 1842.
 His father had made few changes to the house itself, but the young second Earl embarked on extensive modernisation.
-In the 1850s, he built, at the east end of the house, the magnificent stable block and great range of domestic offices: including a laundry, brew house and a malt house, which now house the Pottery Shop, Bygones and History of Farming; the Estate Office and Porter’s Lodge (now the Finance Offices); the present artesian well and the new water supply system, which is still in use today; the conservatory, the terraces and fountain to the south of the house; and the vestibule and terrace on the north.
+In the 1850s, he built, at the east end of the house, the magnificent stable block and great range of domestic offices: including a laundry, brew house and a malt house, which now house the Field to Fork Experience, Courtyard Cafe and Gift Shop; the Estate Office and Porter’s Lodge (now the Ticket Office); the present artesian well and the new water supply system, which is still in use today; the conservatory, the terraces and fountain to the south of the house; and the vestibule and terrace on the north.
 Even the cricket pitch on the north lawn is due to his love of cricket.
 The second Earl was, above all, a countryman, whose particular passions were game shooting and forestry.
 His father had been a remarkable shot and his son carried on the tradition, building on Holkham’s reputation as a fine shooting and agricultural estate.
 He also reclaimed large areas of marshland and planted a belt of Corsican Pines on the sand dunes on Holkham Beach in order to protect the land from the sea.
 The second Earl had 18 children from his two marriages and lived to the grand old age of 87.

 The third Earl of Leicester (1848-1941)